Craig Moore: Rangers (first spell)

 Moore joined Rangers youth system from the Australian Institute of Sport in 1993 and was assigned to the development squad for a year.
-He made his Rangers debut, starting the whole gamein a 0–0 draw against Dundee United on 5 April 1994.
+He made his Rangers debut, starting the whole game in a 0–0 draw against Dundee United on 5 April 1994.
 Local newspaper The Herald said: "Most of the Rangers supporters among the 11,048 crowd were unaware of the existence of Moore."

 Moore was included in the first team by manager Walter Smith in the 1994–95 season and successfully dispatched a right–back position from Gary Stevens, who left the club.
 He provided two goals, including one for Duncan Ferguson, who scored a hat–trick, in a 6–1 win against Arbroath on 17 August 1994.
 Moore then scored his first goal for Rangers, in a 2–2 draw against Aberdeen on 24 September 1994.
 However, he was sent–off on two occasions by the end of the year, coming against Motherwell on 22 October 1994 and Hearts on 9 November 1994 that saw him served a combination of three matches.
 Moore’s contributions at the club saw Rangers win the league for the seventh-consecutive time, as well as, the Glasgow Cup.
-After scoring an own goal in a 3–0 lost against rivals, Celtic on 8 May 1996, he scored on a last game of the season, in a 1–1 draw against Partick Thistle.
-Despite facing sidelined due to the league’s the three-foreigner rule and injuries in the 1994–95 season, Moore finished his first full season at the club, making twenty–five appearances and scoring two times in all competitions.
+After scoring an own goal in a 3–0 loss against rivals, Celtic on 8 May 1996, he scored on a last game of the season, in a 1–1 draw against Partick Thistle.
+Despite facing being sidelined due to the league’s three-foreigner rule and injuries in the 1994–95 season, Moore finished his first full season at the club, making twenty–five appearances and scoring two times in all competitions.